damodarnamala/Networker/README.md

 # Networker

-`LightReachability` library helps to check network status with simple 5 steps.
+`Networker` library helps to check network status with simple 5 steps.
 Just subscribe for network notifications, that all you will get an update when there is a change in 'Network' status.

 ##### Step 1.
 Import library